WWW Snooker Frontpage

 History

 In the early nineties I was constantly searching for snooker information on the Internet, but there was hardly any available.
-I was considering starting my own snooker site for a long time, but I didn't wake up before I found Matt Braithwaite's (now defunct) "World Snooker Archive" in November 1994.
+I was considering starting my own snooker site for a long time, but I didn't wake up before I found Matt Braithwaite's (now defunct) "World Snooker Archive" (//www.brad.ac.uk/~msbraith/S/s.html) in November 1994.
 That got me going!
-Matt (thejaws@usa.net) went on to manage the RileyNet site, but has now moved on to other projects.
+Matt went on to manage the RileyNet site, but has now moved on to other projects.

 Early on there was a set of the BCA snooker rules on the site, but I later had to remove them because I received new information on the copyright restrictions.
 I have never published the WPBSA rules as that is not allowed.
-Jari Kokko (jkokko@netscape.net) and I have been planning to contact the WPBSA for years, but we have never gotten around to do it.
+Jari Kokko and I have been planning to contact the WPBSA for years, but we have never gotten around to doing it.

 The Fountain, by Richard Fountain was started in August 1995.
 Richard is an ex snooker coach and used to be the manager of Mark King.